wayland/Raku-TOP/docs/Markdown/Class/TOP.md

     method	useTable(:$name)

-Creates and returns and object representing the named table in this database.
+Creates and returns an object representing the named table in this database.